Feeding your baby, getting off to the best start

 Start4life Guide to bottle feeding

 Start for life - off to the best start leaflet

 Infant feeding when in hospital

-If you are under the care of your midwife and need support with breastfeeding please contact the service on 07824 417802.
+If you are under the care of your midwife and need support with breastfeeding please contact:

 If you are under the care of your health visitor and need support with breastfeeding please contact the following services

 Kirklees single point of contact 03003 045555 or Text for support 07520 618867